-In the 25 years since the original paper was written, there have been considerable technical advances in foundry binder technology, as well as sand mixing and processing equipment.
-The techniques and equipment available to the foundrymen in 1974 were rather primitive, compared to today's improved binder chemistry and selection, mixing and binder metering equipment and sand reclamation technology.
+In the 25 years since the original paper was written, there have been considerable technical advances in foundry binder technology as well as sand mixing and processing equipment.
+The techniques and equipment available to the foundrymen in 1974 were rather primitive compared to today's improved binder chemistry and selection, mixing and binder metering equipment and sand reclamation technology

-This paper updates the original 1974 research on porosity susceptibility of gray and ductile iron castings, prepared with cores bonded with the, then, newly developed urethane types of nobake binders.
-The 1974 study was aimed at delineating the effects of core- and moldmaking variables on porosity susceptibility and developing remedial practices to eliminate binderrelated defects when they occur.
-Also investigated were the effects of casting variables and how they relate to the occurrence of such defects.
+This paper updates the original 1974 research on porosity susceptibility of gray and ductile iron castings prepared with cores bonded with the then newly developed urethane types of no bake binders.
+The 1974 study was aimed at delineating the effects of core and mold making variables on porosity susceptibility and the development of remedial practices to eliminate binder-related defects when they occur.
+Also investigated were the effects of casting variables and how these relate to the occurrence of such defects.
 The updated research focused on the evaluation of current resin technology, iron oxide additions, and the effects of porosity inhibiting ferroalloys.
 Lastly, other unpublished research by the author during the ensuing 25 years is also included.

-INTRODUCTION

 New and improved binder formulations of 1998 provided virtually identical casting results compared to the 1974 research.
 Binder ratios of polyol resin to polyisocyanate component less than one (favoring higher levels of the polyisocyanate component) tended to increase overall porosity susceptibility.
-Balanced or ratios greater than one were, in general, not susceptible to defect formation.
-Defect formation was enhanced by high pouring temperatures, especially when polyol to polyisocyanate ratios were less than one, and when high binder levels were employed.
+Balanced or ratios (greater than one) were, in general, not susceptible to defect formation.
+Defect formation was enhanced by high pouring temperatures, especially when polyol to polyisocyanate ratios were less than one and when high binder levels were employed.
 Poor binder dispersion from sand mixing was also responsible for increasing the overall susceptibility to these types of defects.
-Porosity defects resulting from use of unfavorable binder and/or casting practices could be eliminated by adding relatively small additions of red iron oxide (hematite or Fe_2O_3) to the sand mix.
-The use of magnetite or black (Fe_3O_4) grades of iron oxide were not nearly as effective in preventing porosity.

-The addition of nitrogen-stabilizing elements, such as titanium and zirconium, were effective, to varying degrees, in eliminating porosity.
-Best results were obtained with additions of proprietary Tibearing gray iron inoculants.
-Addition of proprietary ferrosiliconbased inoculant alloys containing either Ti or Zr were also very effective in eliminating porosity.
-Additions of Zr silicide to a new, proprietary oxy-sulfide-containing inoculant was also very effective in eliminating porosity.

-Other methods for eliminating defects, although not nearly as practical, were core post-baking at 450F (232C) and use of core coatings modified with red iron oxide.
+Porosity defects resulting from employment of unfavorable binder and/or casting practices could be eliminated by adding relatively small additions of red iron oxide (hematite or Fe2O3) to the sand mix.
+The use of magnetite or black (Fe3O4) grades of iron oxide were not nearly as effective in preventing porosity.
+The addition of nitrogen stabilizing elements, such as titanium and zirconium, were effective to varying degrees in eliminating porosity.
+Best results were obtained with additions of proprietary titanium bearing gray iron inoculants.
+Addition of proprietary, ferrosilicon based inoculant alloys containing either titanium or zirconium were also very effective in eliminating porosity.
+Additions of zirconium silicide to a new, proprietary, oxy-sulfide containing inoculant was also very effective in eliminating porosity.
+Other methods for eliminating defects, although not nearly as practical, were 1.) core post-baking at 450°F and 2.) use of core coatings modified with red iron oxide.

-BACKGROUND
+Porosity Defects in Iron Castings from Mold Metal Interface Reactions

+By: Dr. R. L. (Rod) Naro ASI International, Ltd., 1440 E. 39th Street Cleveland, OH 44114 Tel (216) 391 9900

-Surface and subsurface gas defects have always been common and troublesome defects in gray iron and other castings poured in green sand molds.
-Within the past 30 years, however, innovations in synthetic binder technology have resulted in movement away from green sand molding and toward total nobake molding and coremaking processes and the accompanying new types of casting defects.
+Introduction: Surface and subsurface gas defects have always been common and troublesome defects in gray iron and other castings poured in green sand molds.
+Within the past 30 years, however, innovations in synthetic binder technology have resulted in movement away from green sand molding and toward total no-bake molding and coremaking processes and accompanying new types of casting defects.
+The growth in phenolic urethane binder technology since 1970, the year phenolic urethane no-bake binders were introduced, has been phenomenal and is shown in Figure 1.